ppptrice/DATA440_Project/README.md

 # DATA440_Project
 Automations and Workflows project

-In this project, I'd like to simulate the immune response in a body when presented with a stressor.
-This would hopefully involve the simulation of immune cell proliferation, cytokines, chemokines, receptors, and quantifiable levels of several types of immune cells in the form of charts.
-The user may input the number of receptors on specific immune cells, type of stress (chronic, acute), and starting levels of immune cells.
-The output will show a timelapse of how the stressor has altered the immune response.
+In this project, I'd like to simulate an aspect of the immune response in a body when presented with a stressor.
+This involves the simulation cytokine and chemokine levels.
+The project will first gather summary statistics from a cytokine dataset in order to determine the baseline cytokine levels in a healthy human adult body.
+The user may generate a random individual's cytokine data depending on the current data provided.
+The random individual will have cytokine levels dependent on the dataset's mean and variance of each cytokine level.

 Data are sourced from:
 - https://duke-hhis.github.io/reference-range/#/